13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 This brilliantly strong glass-molded aspherical element makes this one of the best lenses in its price range for these applications.

-With an aperture range from f/2.8 to f/22 and multi-layer lens coatings, your images will be beautifully framed without too much distortion or movement relative to subjects in focus, either near or far away!
+With an aperture range from f/2.8 to f/22 and multi-layer lens coatings, your images will be beautifully framed without too much distortion or movement relative to subjects in focus, whether near or far!

-This is your go-to lens if you want to have some wide-angle shots of the Milky Way and other objects in space.
+This is your go-to lens to have some wide-angle shots of the Milky Way and other objects in space.

 Its f2.8 aperture lets you see your subject even when it’s dark outside, making it excellent for night photography.